 Promotes and maintains healthy breast tissue.

-Reduces tenderness caused by fibrocystic breast conditions and hormonal fluctuations.
+Reduces tenderness caused by hormonal fluctuations & fibrocystic breasts.

-Offers more frequent breast evaluation/monitoring, augmenting M.D. breast exams and mammograms.
+Offers more frequent breast evaluation/monitoring, augmenting M.D. breast exams & mammograms.

 Helps alleviate tenderness caused by breast congestion related to pregnancy, breast feeding or weaning.